The big MOOve: injecting flexibility and wellbeing in our workspace

 We just “MOOved” to our new London office.
 It’s beautiful, practical and (in the words of our head of design Ruth Wassermann) “really, really big.”
 Located at the heart of Camden market, it perfectly reflects the creative buzz of this neighborhood.

-But because customization is our thing, we couldn’t move in without adding our personal touch.
+But because customisation is our thing, we couldn’t move in without adding our personal touch.
 We asked Ruth Wassermann how we made the space MOO-perfect.

 Finding “the one”